tableau/TabPy/docs/server-config.md

 To delete an account open password file in any text editor and delete the line with the user name.

+### Endpoint Security

+All endpoints require authentication if it is enabled for the server.

 ## Logging